General Rules, Techniques And Advice

 On a two-lane dual carriageway you should stay in the left-hand lane.
 Use the right-hand lane for overtaking or turning right.
 After overtaking, move back to the left-hand lane when it is safe to do so.

-On a three-lane dual carriageway, you may use the middle lane or the right-hand lane to overtake but return to the middle and then the left-hand lane when it is safe.
+On a dual carriageway with three or more lanes, you may use the middle lanes or the right-hand lane to overtake but you should return to the middle lanes and then the left-hand lane when it is safe to do so.

 Climbing and crawler lanes.
 These are provided on some hills.
 Use this lane if you are driving a slow-moving vehicle or if there are vehicles behind you wishing to overtake.
 Be aware of the signs and road markings which indicate the lane is about to end.